Biclustering random matrix partitions with an application to classification of forensic body fluids: Concluding remarks

 \section{Concluding remarks}

-Well-calibrated probabilistic statements on body fluid classification are important in a forensic setting.
-We have addressed this problem using statistical modeling, developing a biclustering model that provides a flexible and transparent approach to characterize the patterns in the mRNA profiles for body fluid classification and quantifies uncertainty in the assignment of class labels.
-The model has a three-level nested hierarchical structure consisting of the fluid-type, subtype and marker levels.
-The assignment of unlabeled profiles to fluid-types is random, so subtypes partition a ground set, which is random.
-The BDP differs from related nested biclustering methods \citep{lee13, guha2016no, li2020ba}, which have two levels of hierarchy and partition a fixed ground set.
+BDP-CaRMa characterizes patterns in mRNA profiles, offering a flexible and transparent framework for body fluid classification which quantifies uncertainty in the assignment of class labels.
+The well-calibrated probabilistic statements on body fluid classification, which we provide, are important in a forensic setting.
+The model has a three-level nested hierarchical structure consisting of the fluid-type, subtype, and marker levels.
+In our classification setting, the assignment of unlabeled profiles to fluid-types is random, so subtypes partition a random set of profiles.
+Related nested biclustering methods \citep{lee13, li2020ba} have two levels of hierarchy and partition fixed sets.

-Work by \cite{tian2020ne,wohlfahrt2023ba, Ypma2021}, employing machine learning methods, e.g., random forest, SVM, neural networks etc., also model heterogeneity in mRNA profiles within a fluid-type.
-They have the advantage of flexibility.
-Our statistical modeling approach makes interpreting patterns of heterogeneity within fluid-types more straightforward.
-This will help users assess the suitability of our methods in the context of the problem at hand and communicate results.
-Although in some respects simpler than the models given above, our model is well-specified, as evidenced by well-calibrated measures of confidence in class labels.
+Work by \cite{tian2020ne,wohlfahrt2023ba, Ypma2021}, employing machine learning methods, e.g., random forest, SVM, neural networks, etc., also model heterogeneity in mRNA profiles within a fluid-type.
+Although in some respects simpler than the models given above, our model is well-specified, as evidenced by well-calibrated measures of confidence in assigned class labels.
+Our statistical modeling approach makes explicit any heterogeneity within fluid-types (fluid subtypes).
+Whilst intriguing, these are of secondary interest in our setting.
+However, these structures are likely to be of interest in applications of BDP-CaRMa to classification outside our forensic setting.

-One very helpful feature of our approach is that we can integrate out all random variables below the level of fluid subtypes.
+One very helpful feature of our data set and model is that we can integrate out all random variables below the level of fluid subtypes.
 The parameter space we actually sample is substantially reduced, facilitating MCMC simulation and making it easier for practitioners to use the tool.

-We are fortunate to have a training dataset with 321 labeled mRNA profiles that is representative of the population, as evidenced by the fact that the model is well calibrated for test data, regardless of the inference framework (Bayes/Cut-Model) or classification scheme (JPC/SPC).
-Sensitivity analysis showed that results are robust to the choice of the maximum number of subtypes when we increase $J_f$ from five.
+When the number of columns is large, our MCMC scheme would need to be extended to handle Monte Carlo integration over latent parameters and column clustering via Reversible-Jump MCMC, along the lines of \cite{lee13} and \cite{li2020ba}.
+Model selection strongly favors our workhorse BDP$(5, M_g)$ model.
+Sensitivity analysis in Appendix~\ref{app:J-sensitivity-analysis} showed that results are robust to the choice of the maximum number of subtypes when we vary the MDP thresholds $(J_f, L_g)$.